 By L. Douglas Keeney

-L. DOUGLAS KEENEY is a military historian and researcher.
-He is the co-founder of The Military Channel on which he hosted a series called On Target.
-He has since appeared on The Discovery Channel, CBS, and The Learning Channel and is the author of numerous books of military history, including 15 Minutes: General Curtis LeMay and the Countdown to Nuclear Annihilation.
+L. DOUGLAS KEENEY is a military historian and researcher, and the author of 15 Minutes: General Curtis Lemay and the Countdown to Nuclear Annihilation.
+He is the cofounder of The Military Channel on which he hosted a series called On Target.
+He has since appeared on The Discovery Channel, CBS, and The Learning Channel and is the author of ten books of military history.